 We believe our facilities located in Singapore, Canada, and California, are sufficient to meet our short-term manufacturing needs.
-The current leases for our facilities in Singapore will terminate on August 31, 2014.
-On October 14, 2013, Fluidigm Singapore accepted an offer of tenancy relating to the lease of a new manufacturing facility in Singapore, which expires on June 1, 2022.
-We completed the consolidation of our manufacturing operations in the new space in July 2014, and expect to complete the site qualification in August 2014.
-Such a move involved significant efforts in connection with the establishment of new clean rooms and the recommissioning of key manufacturing equipment.
-A delay in the site qualification process could adversely affect our manufacturing activities.
-If our ability to utilize the new facility for manufacturing operations is delayed, we may not be able to meet demand for our microfluidic systems, which could adversely impact our business.
+The current lease for our manufacturing facility in Singapore expires in June 2022.
+In the event that we need to add to our existing manufacturing space in Singapore or move our manufacturing facility to a new location in Singapore, such a move will involve significant expense and efforts in connection with the establishment of new clean rooms and the recommissioning of key manufacturing equipment, and we cannot assure you that such a move would not delay or otherwise adversely affect our manufacturing activities.
 We cannot provide assurances that we will be able to secure a lease on a different manufacturing facility on acceptable terms and on a timely basis, if at all, to meet our future manufacturing needs.